MISP/misp-rfc/misp-core-format/raw.md

 A Tag is a simple method to classify an event with a simple tag name.
 The tag name can be freely chosen.
 The tag name can be also chosen from a fixed machine-tag vocabulary called MISP taxonomies[[@?MISP-T]].
 A Tag is represented as a JSON array where each element describes each tag associated.
 A Tag array SHALL be, at least, at Event level.
 A tag element is described with a name, id, colour and exportable flag.

-exportable represents a setting if the tag is kept local or exportable to other MISP instances. exportable is represented by a JSON boolean.
+exportable represents a setting if the tag is kept local or exportable to other MISP instances. exportable is represented by a JSON boolean. id is a human-readable identifier that references the tag on the local instance. colour represents an RGB value of the tag.

-name **MUST** be present. exportable **SHALL** be present.
+name **MUST** be present. colour, id and exportable **SHALL** be present.

 ### Sample Tag